RuiAAPeres/Tangerine/README.md

 }
 ```

 The actual HTTP request is done not when the `ImageFetcher` is created, but when the `refresh` method is called.
-Two caveats to keep in mind:

-1. There’s no error handling component.
-2. There’s no caching mechanism.

-Both can be implemented, although it would add an extra layer of complexity to this project.
+Tangerine also supports caching via `NSCache`.
+You can either supply yours, or use the default one.